 7.7 Problems have been identified with using Skype for Business that will require further consideration.
 First, in September 2017, Microsoft announced the phasing out Skype for Business in favour of the cloud based Microsoft Teams.
 In these circumstances, support for Skype for Business Online will end in July 2021, although the Skype for Business Server will receive extended support until October 2025.
-There is also concern about the sustainability of recording the hearing, although this has been remedied by re-starting the recording every thirty minutes.
+There has is also been some concern about the sustainability of recording the hearing, with one incident of a recording becoming corrupted after 30 mins. although this has been remedied by re-starting the recording every thirty minutes.
 There remains no explanation as to why the Skype recording files risk corruption if recordings continue beyond 30 minutes before being restarted.
 Hence the suggestion of Mostyn J, as a safety measure, that recordings are restarted ("the tape is changed" in old money) every 30 minutes.
+However, recording on DOM1 laptops should last for an hour without the need to stop (HMCTS are in discussions to see if this can be extended) and on open build devices the Skype recording limit is 24 hours.
 Skype for Business also lacks a side meeting or breakout function, which is useful during the course of a remote hearing.
 The FLBA has expressed concerns regarding the inability of barristers to activate Skype for Business using their work email addresses if their chambers does not have a group subscription.
 This appears to be unfounded as anyone can join a Skype for Business meeting as a guest provided that he or she is provided with the meeting URL.
 Some judges have expressed a concern that if the meeting is organised by the Judge then the judge's email address is displayed.
 This is another reason why it may be better in each case for the meeting to be organised by one of the lawyers where at least one party is represented.
 There is also a difficulty in getting DOM1 machines to interface with the judicial laptops via Skype for Business.
 This latter issue is being investigated by the Judicial Office.
 Where there are issues either with microphones or speakers, these can often be solved by ensuring that Skype is using the right speakers and microphone on the user's computer.
 This can be established by entering settings via the small 'cog' symbol at the top right of the screen.
 This allows access to the audio settings.
+Connection problems can be resolved by clinking on the "Trouble joining? - try Skype Web App" which takes the user through steps which seek to address connection problems.